giantswarm/linkmeup/README.md

 Linkmeup requires a config file.
 It will look for a file called `linkmeup.yaml` in `$HOME/.config` and in the current working directory.
 Look at `linkmeup.example.yaml`for an explanation of the format.

-Giant Swarm users find the latest config in the intranet.
-(TODO: add link to intranet)
+Giant Swarm users find the latest config in the [intranet](https://intranet.giantswarm.io/docs/support-and-ops/teleport/web-access/#linkmeup).

 ## Installation